Welcome to the website

 Philippe Parreno.
 Voices

-Phillippe Parreno is a French artist.
+Philippe Parreno is a French artist.

 Voices is a new kind of exhibition.

-It is not about individual works of art.
+It is not about individual artworks.

 It is about a new experience of space and time.

-They use a new language.
+It speaks a new language.

 The language is called ∂A.